2020 2021 GALLERY

 To view our RE curriculum click here.

-Children have lots of questions about the world around us and we aim to provide them with the necessary core scientific knowledge and investigative skills to answer their questions about those processes.
-At present, our science curriculum provides a rich variety of topics that cover all the core scientific disciplines and contexts that the children can relate to their everyday lives and beyond.
+Children have lots of questions about the world around us.
+At EBS we aim to provide them with the necessary core scientific knowledge and investigative skills to answer their questions.
+Our science curriculum provides a rich variety of topics that cover all the core scientific disciplines and contexts that the children can relate to their everyday lives and beyond.

 At EBS, we seek to exploit our local environment to bring the study of science to life.
 We study our school grounds over the year, visit the beach to compare environments and explore nearby nature reserves.
 We bring science into our classrooms, for example we hatch eggs and grow vegetables in the school allotment.
 We recycle paper, have an Eco team to help us conserve electricity and keep our site litter free.

 At Edward Bryant School we believe that the learning of a foreign language provides our pupils with an invaluable experience in educational, social and cultural terms.
 Learning another language widens the children’s world, develops their communication skills and helps them to understand their own culture and the culture of others.
 We have chosen to teach our children Spanish as it is one of the most spoken languages across the globe.

 Given the high level of children at EBS who speak English as an additional language (39%) we purely focused on the development of the English language up until Year 4.
 We believe this approach will enable pupils to apply their knowledge of phonology, grammatical structures and vocabulary when they start learning Spanish.

 - To introduce children to another language in a way that is enjoyable and fun.